lordofcode/techblog-exampleprojects/README.md

 2023-03-13  When connecting from a .NET Framework 4.7.2 application with a MariaDB database in a Docker container you might get DBNull exceptions.

 I used Entity Framework and the MySql.Data-, MySql.Data.Entity-, MySql.Data.EntityFrameworkCore-nuget packes from Oracle, but it did not work.
-Possible solutions is to use an older version of MariaDB.
+A possible solution is to use an older version of MariaDB.
 I choosed to create a new library-project and used the MySqlConnector nuget-package of Bradley Grainger https://www.nuget.org/packages/MySqlConnector/